 Health care in the United States is based primarily on the Western ethical principles of respect for persons and beneficence [18].
 The underlying premise of respect for persons is autonomy, or the belief that patients should be able to make their own decisions about their health care.
-In order for patients to make an informed decision, truth telling and full disclosure are necessary.
+In order for patients to make an informed decision, truth-telling and full disclosure are necessary.
 In terms of death and dying, patients are given all of the information available regarding their terminal condition and prognosis (even estimates of time left to live) because it is believed to be moral and ethical [104].
+Truth-telling is based on the deontological perspective that expressing truths is a universally good and moral behavior [203].
+It is also premised on the view that truth-telling is absolute and objective; however, some argue it is rarely achieved in medicine [203].
 However, as discussed, truth telling as it is practiced in Western medicine is not universally accepted in all cultural groups.
 Some argue that autonomy is not necessarily a dichotomous principle; rather, it can be demonstrated on a continuum [188].
 Relational autonomy is more suited to working with racial and ethnic minorities in end-of-life care.
 This concept entails taking into account the cultural, social, and familial contexts of patients and their decision-making and incorporates compassion, hope, empathy, and responsibility [188].
 To address this possible gap, practitioners can review informed consent with patients, following the principles of respect for persons and autonomy, and follow up by inquiring whether the patient would like other family members to be involved in decision making.
 This allows the patient to act as an autonomous agent in a culturally sensitive way [30].